-Bilal Bham, MSc, Managing Director and Principal Medical Writer
+Bilal Bham, MSc, Principal Medical Writer, Managing Director

 I graduated from the University of Manchester with a BSc in Genetics (2.1 Hons), and an MSc in Immunology and Immunogenetics, completing placements with the European Molecular Biology Laboratories (EMBL) and the European Molecular Biology Organisation (EMBO) Reports (Heidelberg, Germany), and at the Paterson Institute for Cancer Research (PICR; Manchester, UK).
 Whilst at EMBO, an article I had published in the Science and Society section sparked my interest in and creative flair for scientific writing.

 I became a medical writer, first at a CRO that was called Accovion (now CliniPace), then at Sanofi, both in Frankfurt am Main, Germany.
 On my return to England, I joined a small biopharmaceutical company, Renovo.
 I’d always wanted to be my own boss, and it’s liquidation 8 months after I joined presented me with the opportunity to become a freelance medical writer, the success of which led to the launch of Bham Pharma Ltd.

 My passion for technology and flair for marketing enabled me to diversify the business when I realised the potential for content to engage over social media.
 Bham Digital Ltd was the result, bringing together the best of hard science and effective social media, what I call “compliant medical social media”.